-In order to provide SIR with financial support, including SIR securing necessary waivers and extension from the Lender, and SIR gaining access to additional needed debt facilities, the Partnership deferred the collection of restaurant royalties and the Fund deferred the collection of interest on the SIR Loan from SIR until July 6, 2021.
-Failure to obtain the waiver extensions from the Lender would have materially and adversely affected SIR, the Fund and the Partnership.
+In order to provide SIR with financial support, including SIR securing necessary waivers and extensions from the Lender, and SIR gaining access to additional needed debt facilities, the Partnership deferred the collection of restaurant royalties and the Fund deferred the collection of interest on the SIR Loan from SIR until July 6, 2022.
+However, SIR's Lender approved the resumption of current payments of royalties and interest on the SIR Loan on July 7, 2021 and a framework to enable SIR to catch up on deferred payments of royalties and interest on the SIR Loan by July 6, 2022.
+Failure to obtain the waivers and extensions from the Lender would have materially and adversely affected SIR, the Fund and the Partnership.
 The long-term viability of SIR is considered to be in the best interests of the Fund and the Partnership.
+There can be no assurance that SIR can remain in compliance with such agreements or receive additional waivers in future.

-The Third, Fourth, Fifth, Sixth, and Seventh Amending Agreements are filed on SEDAR.
+The Third, Fourth, Fifth, Sixth, Seventh and Eighth Amending Agreements are filed on SEDAR.